laacz/php-microtest/readme.md

 Tiny testing framework for PHP 5.3+
 ===================================

 This is small testing framework, written in PHP, for PHP 5.3+.

+It should be extremely easy to use.

 Without crazy OOP, without initializing something, and so on.
 Everything is static, so you do not need to worry about anything.
 It does not have any integration with anything.

 Quickstart
 ----------